islandora-interest-groups/Islandora-Documentation-Interest-Group/README.md

   3. Assist Islandora users and contributors who have questions about the documentation.
   4. Resolve documentation-related issues reported in Islandora issue tracking systems.
   5. Work collaboratively with Islandora community members who create in-code documentation and README files to improve consistency of documentation.

 ## Meetings
-The interest group meets monthly in a conference call.
-* The regular meeting time is 4th Tuesdays of each month, 3-4 PM Eastern time.
+This interest group meets on an as-needed basis to make decisions or work on documentation together.

+* Convenor(s) will call meetings when needed and share meeting agendas on the Islandora community mailing list.
 * Meetings are held on Skype.
 To join a meeting, contact Melissa Anez.
-* Meeting notices and agenda will be posted to the Islandora community mailing list the day before the meeting.
 * A convenor will appoint a note taker for the meeting and meeting notes will be made available online after the meeting.
-* A convenor will report to the Islandora Roadmap Committee following the DIG’s meeting.
+* A convenor will submit occasional reports on interest group activities to the Islandora Roadmap Committee.

 ## Contact the group
 * Communicate with the group by emailing the Islandora community mailing list (islandora at googlegroups dot com) with [DIG] in the subject line.

 ## Current Membership (Updated December 2015)